MattyCodes/Star-Wars-Racer/README.md

-# This is my Star Wars Racer
+# Star Wars Racer
-This is a single page website that uses jQuery to generate a simple racing game.
+A single page website that uses jQuery to generate a simple racing game.
 ## This Game:
 * Is meant for two players
 * Is best experienced in full-screen (and with sound)